admin-shell-io/aas-specs/schemas/json/README.md

 This might come as a surprise, given that classes of the meta-model such as [Property] and [Range] allow for boolean and numeric values.
 The reason why we could not map those values to [JSON number] or [JSON boolean] is that the attribute values of the meta-model are based on [XSD types], and not on JSON (see Section [5.7.12.1 Predefined Simple Data Types] of the meta-model).
 As [XSD types] do not map to JSON types, we can only represent them as strings.
+We will look more into this problem in the next section.

 [Property]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75
 [Range]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=76